FaceONNX/FaceONNX/netstandard/README.md

 To get started with **FaceONNX**, it is recommended to look at the repository with [examples](FaceONNX.Examples).

 # FaceONNX.Core
-**FaceONNX.Core** is a small sub-library for tensor processing and drawing recognition results with C# tools.
+**FaceONNX.Core** is a small sub-library for tensor processing and drawing recognition results using C# tools.
 It is [avaliable](https://www.nuget.org/packages/FaceONNX.Core) on NuGet too.

 # License
 **FaceONNX** is released under the [MIT](LICENSE) license.